electrocucaracha/openstack-multinode/samples/aio/README.md

 # OpenStack All-in-One Configuration

-This configuration was designed to host the OpenStack services in an [Intel's NUC NUC10i7FNHAA1][1].
+This configuration was designed to host the OpenStack services in an [Intel's NUC 10 Perfomance kit][1].
 The [provisioning process](../../install.sh) pulls the official Kolla images and deploys them in a CentOS 7 using the [undercloud script](../../undercloud.sh).

 The following diagram displays the Networking configuration created